-Geoffrey W. Brown is an interaction designer who helps build systems, services, and products for human use through the practice of Human Centered Design.
+Geoffrey Brown is an interaction designer who helps build systems, services, and products for human use through the practice of Human Centered Design.
 In 2005, he obtained a near BFA from the New Media Design and Imaging program at the Rochester Institute of Technology.
-In 2013, Geoffrey and his wife Jacqueline moved from New York City to Northern California, where’s he’s worked with companies like IDEO, Twitter, Airbnb and HTC.
-Currently, Geoffrey is a Design Lead with Digital McKinsey, a global management consultancy, helping to transform companies through Human Centered Design.
+In 2013, Geoffrey and his wife Jacqueline moved from New York City to Northern California, where’s he’s worked with companies like McKinsey Design, IDEO, Twitter, Airbnb and others.
+Currently, Geoffrey is a Principal Designer at Fitbit, helping to shape and build positive health outcomes for millions of people around the world through Human Centered Design.

 We work with the world’s largest organizations to accelerate the impact of digital transformation.
 Combining data science, human-centered design, and the latest rapid-development techniques—such as concept sprints and DevOps—we help our clients deliver breakthrough products, experiences, and businesses.